xnostra/Sherbornecustodytool/README.md

 irm https://raw.githubusercontent.com/xnostra/Sherbornecustodytool/main/invoke-custody.ps1 | iex
 ```

-That's it—auto-downloads, auto-elevates to admin, auto-detects hardware, and generates a complete custody form.
+That's it—the one-liner auto-downloads the script and Excel template, auto-elevates to admin, auto-detects hardware, generates the completed form, **saves it to your Desktop**, and opens it automatically.

 ## Features